mohamedamiin1/Heart-Disease-Prediction-System/README.md

 - The project aims to predict heart disease using Machine Learning techniques.
 - The project involves importing and analyzing data, generating dummy variables for categorical features, scaling other features, and applying six machine learning algorithms, including Random Forest Classifier and Logistic Regression.
 - Random Forest Classifier yielded the highest percentage of 83%, which revealed the best performance.
-- The Logistic Regression model achieved an accuracy of 0.8512 (85.12%) in predicting heart disease.